 Project by: Grov Design Studio

 This room is the real representation of a small room gone big.
-As you can see, there are several factors that makes it the way it is.
+As you can see, there are several factors that make it the way it is.
 First, the placement of the bed that is right in the middle, so the room feels balanced.
 Second, the usage of vertical stripes on the wall that makes the ceiling appear higher.
 And third, the hanging lamps on each side of the bed that certainly play a great role in beautifying the look of the room.

 3. Raised platform in light wood with integrated bay window shelving